Treaty of Nymphaeum (1261): The treaty

 This naval deficiency led the Nicaean emperor, Michael VIII Palaiologos (r.
-1259–1261), to seek an alliance with Venice's commercial and naval arch-rival, the Republic of Genoa, which was already engaged in a war with Venice.
+1259–1282), to seek an alliance with Venice's commercial and naval arch-rival, the Republic of Genoa, which was already engaged in a war with Venice.
 On March 13, 1261, a trade and defense agreement was signed, whereby Genoa agreed to ally with the Nicaeans in the event of war and to provide a fleet of up to fifty ships during the projected Nicaean siege of Constantinople, while sixteen ships were to be immediately provided.
 In addition, the treaty stipulated the permission for horses and weapons to be purchased by Nicaea from Genoese territories, and for Genoese subjects to enter Nicaean service.
 In exchange, the Genoese would receive tax and custom concessions throughout the Byzantine Empire, including their own trading quarter in Pera, on the coast of the Golden Horn opposite Constantinople, as well as other ports within the Byzantine Empire.
 The Treaty of Nymphaeum was very similar in its objectives as the Byzantine–Venetian Treaty of 1082, in which Venice gained considerable concessions from the Byzantine Empire.

+On 28 April Palaiologos added an annex to the treaty, which was sent to Genoa for ratification by three ambassadors: Theodore Kriviziotes, the archdeacon of Hagia Sophia Leo, and Isaac Doukas Mourtzouphlos.
+The treaty and its annex were ratified at Genoea by the popular assembly on 10 July.
+Mourtzouphlos died in Genoa during this mission and was buried in the Genoa Cathedral.